 The Housing Choice Voucher Program is the federal government's major program for assisting very low-income families, the elderly and the disabled to afford decent, safe and sanitary housing in the private rental market.
-SC Housing administers the program through an Annual Contributions Contract (ACC) with HUD in seven South Carolina counties: Clarendon, Colleton, Dorchester, Fairfield, Kershaw, Lee and Lexington.
+SC State Housing administers the program through an Annual Contributions Contract (ACC) with HUD in seven South Carolina counties: Clarendon, Colleton, Dorchester, Fairfield, Kershaw, Lee and Lexington.
 Qualified families pay approximately 30 percent of their income toward rent and utilities; the remainder is paid by the program.
 On an annual basis, the eligibility of the participant family and the conditions of the unit are examined in accordance with standards established by HUD.

 Contract Administration is responsible for the administration of much of HUD's South Carolina portfolio contracts serving as many very low- and low-income households.
 Contract Administrators work on behalf of HUD with owners and management agents who provide HUD-subsidized apartments in privately owned complexes.
-Administration includes: reviewing and approving monthly assistance payments; conducting annual management and occupancy reviews for each property within the portfolio; responding to tenant complaints and providing follow-up for inspections conducted by HUD's Real Estate Assessment Center; processing actions related to subsidy contracts; and reporting and tracking processes required under the contract between SC Housing and HUD.
+Administration includes: reviewing and approving monthly assistance payments; conducting annual management and occupancy reviews for each property within the portfolio; responding to tenant complaints and providing follow-up for inspections conducted by HUD's Real Estate Assessment Center; processing actions related to subsidy contracts; and reporting and tracking processes required under the contract between SC State Housing and HUD.

-The Neighborhood Stabilization Program (NSP) was created under Title III of the Housing and Economic Recovery Act (HERA) of 2008 to respond to rising foreclosures and declining property values.
+The Neighborhood Stabilization Program (NSP1) was created under Title III of the Housing and Economic Recovery Act (HERA) of 2008 to respond to rising foreclosures and declining property values.
 NSP funds are a special allocation of the Community Development Block Grant (CDBG) funds designed to provide emergency assistance in acquiring and redeveloping foreclosed properties that might otherwise become sources of abandonment and despair within their community.
-HUD has allocated more than \$5.6 million to SC Housing to administer this program.
-All Neighborhood Stabilization Program funds have been allocated
+HUD allocated SC State Housing more than \$44.6 million to administer this program.